Andrewjportal/Andrewjportal.github.io/about.md

 ### Grit & Grid?
 In machine learning, grid search refers to cycling hyper-parameters of a model to find the optimal set.
-Grit comes into play because inevitably some  exhaustive manual process of trial and error come into play when developing.
+Grit comes into play because inevitably some exhaustive manual process of trial and error comes into play when developing.
 Together these words articulate the process of I building machine learning applications … and happen to form an alliteration.

 ### How I got started?
-While working in an Excel-based role as a project analyst for several years after graduating, I began learning programming to automate my work tasks.
-I quit my job in summer 2018 and moved to San Francisco and spent the end of 2018 focused on self-study of programming, which is when I encountered machine learning.
+While working as an analyst for several years after graduating, I began programming to automate workflows.
+By working with promgraiming languages, I realized the greater utilty of computers.
+In the Summer of 2018 I moved to San Francisco to pursue a more technical career.
+I spent the rest of the year studying programming and attending tech meetups in the area, where I encountered machine learning.

-Through the power of machine learning, I can use programming to not only automate established tasks but also enable feats previously impossible.
-For example, one group I met is using EEG information along with ML to detect emotional states and then build a VR environment to respond.
+With machine learning, I can use programming to not only automate tasks but also enable feats previously impossible.
+For example, I met a group using EEG information along with ML to detect emotional states and then build a VR environment to respond.
 Rather than just automate a process a human can do manually, ML enablaled a new frontier of possibilities.
-After discovering this, I was confident in what I wanted to do with my time.
+After discovering this, I knew where I needed to focus my time.

 I enrolled in Metis, a data science training program I completed Jan-Mar 2019.
 Along the way I’ve learned a lot and compiled several projects, which I have tried to describe and share in this blog.